-DOD officials, assisting the Secretary of Defense as key participants in the PPBS, include the following:
+DOD officials, assisting the Secretary of Defense as key participants in the PPBE process, include the following: a.

-a.
 The Deputy Secretary of Defense (DepSecDef).
 The DepSecDef assists the SecDef in overall leadership of the Department.
 He exercises authority delegated by the SecDef and conducts the day-to-day operation of DOD.
-The DepSecDef manages the PPBS.
+The DepSecDef manages the PPBE process.

-b.
+- b.
 The Chairman of the Joint Chiefs of Staff (CJCS).
 The CJCS serves as the principal military adviser to the President and SecDef and helps them provide strategic direction to the armed forces.
-Shouldering responsibilities for planning, advising, and policy formulation, the CJCS participates in DOD's senior councils, where he speaks for the Joint Chiefs of Staff (JCS) and combatant commanders.
+Shouldering responsibilities for planning, advising, and policy formulation, the CJCS participates in DOD's senior councils, where he speaks for the Joint Chiefs of Staff (JCS) and combatant commanders. - c.

-c.
 The Vice Chairman of the Joint Chiefs of Staff (VCJCS).
-The VCJCS, who is the second-ranking member of the Armed Forces, acts for the Chairman in his absence.
+The VCJCS, who is the second-ranking member of the Armed Forces, acts for the Chairman in his absence and chairs the Joint Requirements Oversight Council (JROC). - d.

-d.
 The Service Secretaries.
-The Service Secretaries convey the Service perspective on Defense matters to the SecDef and DepSecDef and, as key advisers, provide them with candid personal views.

-e.
-The Under Secretary of Defense for Acquisition, Technology, and Logistics (USD (AT&L)).
-The USD (AT&L) exercises responsibility for all matters relating to Defense acquisition, technology, and logistics and serves as the Defense Acquisition Executive (DAE).
+The Service Secretaries convey the Service perspective on Defense matters to the SecDef and DepSecDef and, as key advisers, provide them with candid personal views. - e.
+The Under Secretary of Defense for Acquisition,.
+Technology, and Logistics (USD (AT&L)).
+The USD (AT&L) exercises responsibility for all matters relating to Defense acquisition, technology, and logistics and serves as the Defense Acquisition Executive (DAE). - f.

-f.
 The Under Secretary of Defense for Policy (USD (Policy)).
-The USD (Policy) represents DOD on foreign relations and arms control matters and serves as the principal adviser to the DepSecDef for the PPBS planning phase.

-g.
-The Under Secretary of Defense (Comptroller) (USD (Comptroller)).
-The USD (Comptroller) exercises responsibility for all budgetary and fiscal matters.
+The USD (Policy) represents DOD on foreign relations and arms control matters and serves as the principal adviser to the DepSecDef for the PPBE planning phase. - g.
+The Under Secretary of Defense (Comptroller) (USD (C)).
+The USD (C) exercises responsibility for all budgetary and fiscal matters. - h.

-h.
 The Under Secretary of Defense (Personnel and Readiness) (USD (P&R)).
-The USD (P&R) exercises responsibility for all matters relating to Total Force Management as it concerns readiness, National Guard and Reserve Affairs, health affairs, training, and personnel requirements and management.
+The USD (P&R) exercises responsibility for all matters relating to Total Force Management as it concerns readiness, National Guard and Reserve Affairs, health affairs, training, and personnel requirements and management. - i.

-i.
 The Director, Program Analysis and Evaluation (PA&E).
 The Director, PA&E serves as the principal staff assistant to the Secretary of Defense for program analysis and evaluation.

 9-14.
-Senior Executive Council
+Department of Defense Decision Bodies